tangbinbai/fish/primary-school/0adjectives.md

 	e.g., lost friends.
 	e.g., lost articles.
 ### quiet
-	Making no noise or sound.
+	It was making no noise or sound.
 Especially no disturbing sound. e.g., he is a quiet boy.
+### electric
+	new energy, electric car
+### essential
+	Gasoline or electricity is essential for the car.